qmk/qmk_firmware/keyboards/aeboards/ext65/keymaps/via/readme.md

-# The VIA Aegis Layout
+# The VIA Ext65 Layout